-Blood flows through valves that open with each beat and then shut tightly to ensure blood does not flow or leak backwards.
+Blood flows through valves that open with each beat and then shut tightly to ensure blood does not flow or leak backward.
 However, like any plumbing system, parts can wear out or leak.
 Heart valves can develop three basic problems:

 Symptoms of heart valve disease can include:

 With access to the very best diagnostic and treatment tools, your Mercy doctor can pinpoint the problem and offer you safe and effective ways to treat your condition.
 In addition to a physical exam, your doctor might order diagnostic tests, including:

-Treatment for heart valve problems depends on the type and severity of the disease, and focuses on protecting your valve from further damage, lessening symptoms and repairing or replacing valves.
+Treatment for heart valve problems depends on the type and severity of the disease and focuses on protecting your valve from further damage, lessening symptoms and repairing or replacing valves.
 Treatments include:

 Medications are administered to treat your symptoms and to lessen the chance of further valve damage